 It has the same flavors as the traditional rendition, but the beer provides a delicious complexity, and the cheese adds a delicate nuttiness.
 It's so good that it might just be my new favorite French onion soup recipe!

 I highly recommend you serve it tonight or on St. Patrick's Day.
-Learn how to make it now.

 2 tablespoons extra-virgin olive oil